Soft Sounds from Another Planet

 Soft Sounds from Another Planet is the second studio album by American indie pop band Japanese Breakfast.
 The album was released by Dead Oceans on July 14, 2017.

 Primarily described as an indie rock and shoegaze album, Soft Sounds from Another Planet also incorporates elements of electronic dance music, synth-pop, space pop, electropop, lo-fi, progressive rock, experimental pop and chamber pop.
 It primarily deals with themes of loss, science fiction and perseverance.

+The album received critical acclaim from critics who commended it for its eclectic and experimental production and exploration of grief and love although some believed it to be uneven.
+The album became Japanese Breakfast's first to chart, reaching the top 20 of the Billboard Heatseekers and Independent charts in the US and the New Zealand Heatseekers Albums chart.

 Background

 In 2014, Michelle Zauner left the Philadelphia-based emo band Little Big League to care for her terminally ill mother in her hometown of Eugene, Oregon.
 Songs she wrote to cope with her grief about her mother's death became part of Psychopomp (2016), Japanese Breakfast's debut studio album.
-Psychopomp received unexpected critical and commercial success, rejuvenating Zauner's efforts to make music a career, but she found herself "reliving traumatic memories" when giving interviews about the album.
-She said she began writing Soft Sounds from Another Planet to help leave her trauma behind.
+Psychopomp received unexpected critical and commercial success, rejuvenating Zauner's efforts to make music a career and leading her to sign with Dead Oceans.
+However, she found herself "reliving traumatic memories" when giving interviews about the album.
+Zauner said she began writing Soft Sounds from Another Planet to help leave her trauma behind.

-Zauner envisioned it as a concept album, a "sci fi musical" that would tackle different themes than its predecessor.
+Zauner envisioned it as a concept album, a "sci-fi musical" that would tackle different themes than its predecessor.
 The first song she wrote for the new album was "Machinist."
 She found that she disliked the songs she was creating at the time.
+Zauner also hoped to create a "hi fi" album in contrast to Psychopomp's lo-fi palette that also maintained its predecessor's experimental and playful nature.
+She attributed the latter to having recently signed to Dead Oceans and consequently feeling pressured due to the budget and deadlines the label assigned her.
+To produce the album, Zauner contacted Craig Hendrix and the two recorded the album over a month long period in their Philadelphia studio.